Factoring In Color

 - Lurching through the ball pit was a fun bit of nostalgia.
 The balls were heavier than I remember, so kneeling in the pit felt a little overwhelming, as though I were going to be suffocated under the weight of them.
 But in a fun way!
 I also enjoyed the scratch n’ sniff wallpaper at the beginning.
 It was about as close to the lickable wallpaper in Willy Wonka’s chocolate factory that I think I’ll ever get.
 (Tara, Senior Designer)

-- Overall I have to say that the rooms felt a little flat—basically expensive backdrops for selfies.
-But looking back at the images I took, or better yet the ones my husband took of me, I have to say the yellow ball room was my favorite.
+- I have to say the yellow ball room was my favorite.
 It reminded me of being a kid, letting loose a little and not being so f-ing serious.
-I had a big smile in those pics.
-I wouldn’t pay to go again but I do need to find a little more fun in my day-to-day.
+I had a big smile in those pics, I do need to find a little more fun in my day-to-day.
 (Dava, Founder & CCO)

 7. What color is your heart?